code4nova/ingredient.guru/README.md

 This is the central repo for work on the Ingredient.guru project

 ## CRO folder:
 Contains experimental builds of CRO stubs; may be bug prone.
-The main folder is "crotest" which includes the HTML and perl files required to run the CRO server
+The main folder is "cro" which includes the HTML and perl files required to run the CRO server

+## cro
+Contains the current project being worked on
+* Sessions and Auth using CRO
+* Everything else

 ### crotest
 Contains the latest updated code with all the features
 * Cookies
 * Register
-* Login/Authentication
+* Login/Authentication (Old Way)
 * Registering Info to SQLite3 Database

 ### session